heades/law/README.md

-law: The Lawvere Category Library
+law: The Lawvere Categorical Logic Library
 ===

 This is my private library for conducting my work in categorical